★ What is yarn? Yarn: a generic term for yarn and thread, it is a…

 When the ply yarn is twisted in the opposite direction, the elongation decreases slightly because the twist amplitude of the outer fibers decreases.
 As the twist factor increases, the twist amplitude of the outer fibres begins to increase, so elongation begins to increase again.
 When the ply yarn is twisted in the same direction, the average twist amplitude of the fibres increases with the twist factor, so the elongation of the ply yarn also increases and is numerically greater than when the ply yarn is twisted in the opposite direction, as shown in the graph below.

 During processing, the abrasion resistance of the yarn is mainly expressed in the degree of abrasion resistance when the yarn is in contact with the machine parts.
 As the ply yarn is evenly dried and rounded in cross-section, the friction with various machine parts is small.
 For the fabric of ply yarn, even if the surface fibres are partially worn, the fabric still has a certain strength due to its tight structure and therefore the fabric has good wear resistance.

-In addition, twist has an effect on the volume, weight and diameter of the yarn, and the twisting effect increases the tightness of the yarn.
-Within a certain range, the volume and weight of the yarn increase with increasing twist and the diameter of the yarn decrease with increasing twist, resulting in changes in fabric coverage, comfort, etc.
+In addition, twisting has an effect on the volume, weight, and diameter of the yarn, and the twisting effect increases the tightness of the yarn.
+Within a certain range, the volume and weight of the yarn increase with an increasing twist, and the diameter of the yarn decrease with an increasing twist, resulting in changes in fabric coverage, comfort, etc.